lasp-lang/partisan/README.md

 Erlang/OTP, specifically distributed erlang (a.k.a. `disterl`), uses a full-mesh overlay network.
 This means that in the worst case scenario all nodes are connected-to and communicate-with all other nodes in the system.

 **Failure detector**.
-These nodes send periodic heartbeat messages to their connected nodes and deem a node "failed" or "unreachable" when it misses a certain number of heartbeat messages i.e. `net_tick_time` setting in `disterl`.
+These nodes send periodic heartbeat messages to their connected nodes and deem a node "failed" or "unreachable" when it misses a certain number of heartbeat messages i.e. the `net_tick_time` setting in `disterl`.

 Due to this heartbeating and other issues in the way Erlang handles certain internal data structures, Erlang systems present a limit to the number of connected nodes that depending on the application goes between 60 and 200 nodes.